Lean Six Sigma with Python — Kruskal Wallis Test

 Hypothesis

-The training reduces the average time per batch.
+The training reduces the average batch time.

 CodeMinitab